JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools-rdfServerGui.md

 ### Create Server Advanced

-Create Server Advanced simply allows you to create a server by specifying the same command line arguments as if you were starting [[UserGuide/Tools/rdfServer|rdfServer]] directly.
+Create Server Advanced simply allows you to create a server by specifying the same command line arguments as if you were starting [[rdfServer|UserGuide-Tools-rdfServer]] directly.
 Servers created this way always run as external servers and give you complete control over the options you pass to the server.